 Some bikes would look completely out of place without matching spandex.
 Other bikes look their best covered in dirt and careening down the steepest pitches.
 If you want a bike that feels at home in the urban jungle instead the Priority Continuum Onyx might be the perfect solution.

-The Priority Continuum Onyx is the kind of bike that feels comfortable heading through town.
-If you want to drive less or get some gentle exercise while cruising, it’s a perfect companion.
-It’s not just a cruiser though.
+Like many of the best hybrid bikes the Priority Continuum Onyx feels comfortable heading through town.
+If you want to drive less or get some gentle exercise while cruising, it's a perfect companion.
+It's not just a cruiser though.
 The Continuum Onyx is a well-rounded bike.
-It would be perfect for a daily commute and if you feel like pushing yourself a bit on the ride home it’s a faithful companion.
-It does a pretty good job cutting through traffic and It won’t be out of place paired with a good bike lock.
+It would be perfect for a daily commute and if you feel like pushing yourself a bit on the ride home it's a faithful companion.
+It does a pretty good job cutting through traffic and It won't be out of place paired with a good bike lock.

 Talking about the build of this bike it's best to start with the familiar.
 Both the frame and the fork use 6061 T6 Aluminum.
 Aluminum is a familiar material common at this price point.
 It's light but stiff and from a manufacturing standpoint it's easy to work with.
 The welds on the Priority bike aren't quite the works of art you might find on a Cannondale CAAD frame but there's no obvious corners cut here.